JAForbes/stagnant/readme.md

 `stagnant(options: stagnant.Options ) -> Trace`

+Initialize a trace.
+### stagnant.call

+`stagnant.call( trace?, ...args, () -> b ) -> b`

+Safely invoke a trace callback even if the trace is null.
+Fairly useful for writing wrappers around 3rd party libraries that may be invoked by code without a trace variable.
 ### Trace

 `Trace` is often aliased as `p` (for profile).
 Usually you invoke trace with a callback.  stagnant